dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 What does it mean to send a prompt message now ?
 What about pierce to interact with raw isolates ? how will external services update their files ?  maybe with pierce actions or with just PRs ?
+Backchat has pierce functionality.

+?What is the purpose of machine now ? request a new backchat and optionally request a resumption request a default thread to start or not backchat has the `prompt()` function with optional attachments.

 Stories:
 engaging with a bot directly